Privacy – Keep It or Lose It

 “You knew what I meant yesterday, so come down off your high horse.
 I get it; I’m not there yet as a shifter.
 But I’m going to be your husband and the father of our child.
 So a little respect on your end isn’t too much to ask.”

-I waited for a reply, but she stumbled over her words.
+I waited for a harsh reply, but she stumbled over her words.

-“You’re––well, I guess.”
-The phone saved her from having to say more.
+Her phone rang saving her from having to say more.

 Hanging up, she turned, arms crossed.
 “Looks like your man brain is needed after all.
 Decker wants help with Kate’s therapy.”